minkeymouse/nowcasting-kr/STATUS.md

 ## Inspection Findings

 **Model Performance Anomalies Inspection**:
-- **STATUS**: ⚠️ **CODE FIXES PRESENT BUT INEFFECTIVE** - Code fixes from previous iteration are in codebase but backtests still failing
+- **STATUS**: ⚠️ **FIXES APPLIED BUT NOT VERIFIED** - Validation checks relaxed this iteration, but backtests need re-run to verify
 - **VAR horizon 1**: Code marks persistence predictions as NaN.
 Table 2 shows VAR-1 as N/A. CSV will show NaN when regenerated.
 - **VAR horizons 7/28**: Code validates and marks extreme values (> 1e10) as NaN.
 CSV will show NaN when regenerated.
 - **DDFM horizon 1**: Results appear reasonable (sRMSE 0.01-0.46 range) - no issues detected
-- **Backtest failures**: All 12 JSON files have "no_results" status - systematic failure affecting all models despite code fixes
+- **Backtest failures**: All 12 JSON files have "no_results" status - validation checks relaxed (recent data: 180→365 days, last valid data point: 180→90 days) but backtests not yet re-run

 **dfm-python Package Inspection**:
 - **STATUS**: ✅ **NO CRITICAL ISSUES FOUND** (from previous iteration)